 General exam checklist

-Please consult this checklist (also available as a PDF) for details about the timeline and your responsibilities.
+Please consult this checklist for details about the timeline and your responsibilities.

 Be registered for the quarter in which you plan to take the general exam.